 Well I was recently given a challenge.

-The editor of Money Magazine asked me to write an article for their annual property special edition.
+Last year the editor of Money Magazine asked me to write an article for their annual property special edition.

 She wanted to know what type of property and investor could own for $230 a week.

 So here’s what I said:

 An investment grade property for $230 per week

 Many investors have extra funds they can invest every week, but they probably don’t know what a difference $230 a week could make to their financial futures.

 Now to achieve financial freedom investors must first build a substantial asset base before they lower their loan to value ratios to live off the cash flow of the investments.

 This means that when it comes to investing in real estate, investors should invest for capital growth, yet I recognise this means they’ll need to buy a property in locations where rental yields won’t be high, so they will need to fund the negative cash flow for a period of time.

 Since 80 per cent of the long-term performance of their property will occur because of its location and only about 20 per cent of its performance will be related to the property itself, choosing the right location at the outset is critical.